zeid-hub/python-p3-v2-cli-orm-lab/README.md

 13: List all employees in a department
 ```

-You will implement the helper functions related to the `Employee` class (called
+You will implement the helper functions related to the `Employee` class (options
-by options `7` through `13`).
-The file `lib/helpers.py` has a function for each
+`7` through `13`).
+The file `lib/helpers.py` has a function for each option
-option containing a `pass` statement.
-You will update each function to replace
+containing a `pass` statement.
+You need to update each function to replace the
-the `pass` statement with code to implement the necessary functionality.
+`pass` statement with code to implement the necessary functionality.

-NOTE: All functions below should call the various existing ORM methods in the
+Each helper function should call ORM methods in the `Employee` and `Department`
-`Employee` and `Department` classes.
+classes.

 ### `list_employees()`